-data therefore confirm the findings of Servois et al. [15], showing that MRI outweighs PET/CT performance for detecting small-sized liver metastases.
-In consequence, MRI appears to be the preferred method for evaluating number and topography of liver metastases potentially treatable by local therapy such as surgery, radiofrequency ablation, chemoembolization, or radioembolization.
-The partial volume effect and artifacts from respiratory movements during acquisition prevented detection of most small-sized metastases.
-Nevertheless, a few infracentimetric lesions (11%) expressed an increased FDG uptake.
-When considering larger sizes ($\geq 1.2 \,\mathrm{cm}$), 79% of the lesions were visualized by both modalities.
+Our study on 10 patients with hepatic metastases from uveal melanoma, totaling over 100 liver lesions observed on MRI and PET, only 31% of the secondary lesions were seen on both modalities whereas most lesions inferior to 1 cm were missed on FDG-PET.
+Our data therefore confirm the findings of Servois [15], showing that MRI outweighs PET/CT performance for detecting small-sized liver metastases.
+In consequence, MRI appears to be the preferred method for evaluating number and topography of liver metastases potentially treatable by local therapy such as surgery, radiofrequency ablation, chemo- or radioembolization.
+The partial volume effect and artifacts from respiratory movements during acquisition prevented detection of most small sized metastases.
+Nevertheless, a few infracentimetric lesions (11%) expressed increased FDG uptake.
+When considering larger sizes (≥1.2 cm), 79% of the lesions were visualized by both modalities.
 On a per-patient basis, FDG-PET proved to be a sensitive investigation, as it detected the presence of at least one liver metastasis in every patient of our population.
-This allowed changes to be observed in the metabolic activity of lesions between baseline and follow-up examinations, even in the absence of a change in lesion size on MRI.
+This allowed observing changes in the metabolic activity of lesions between baseline and follow-up examinations, even in the absence of a change in lesion size on MRI.